-- Educational events like a virtual webinar discussion or a virtual movie screening - · Fundraising events like phone-a-thons - Advocacy events like virtual lobby meetings or a virtual petition drive
+- Educational events like a virtual webinar discussion or a virtual movie screening - Fundraising events like phone-a-thons - Advocacy events like virtual lobby meetings or a petition drive.

 Give some thought to how many events you can realistically hold during the week.
 Some schools will hold events every day while others will not.
 Decide as a group what you can accomplish based on your people and resources.
 If you think you're stretched too thin, focus on quality over quantity.
-Later in this toolkit, we include suggestions for events that you can organize, especially in this digital climate due to COVID-19.

-FLOW OF THE WEEK
+>> FLOW OF THE WEEK